AURORALAOrg/aurora-frontend/instructions/instructions.md

-# Prompt for Integrating Eliza AI into the STARKLA Platform
+# Prompt for Integrating Eliza AI into the AURORALA Platform

 **Objective:**
 Research and document the technical requirements, capabilities, and implementation strategy for integrating Eliza AI into the STARKLA platform with a focus on enhancing educational features and supporting language learning.